i-laird/i-laird/README.md

 # About me
 I recently graduated from Baylor University in Waco, Texas with a Bachelor of Science in Computer Science.
 I am originally from Bozeman, Montana, which is where I am currently located as I work from home at Capital One.
 Once I return to the office I will be located in Plano, Texas.
-In January I begin at Gerogia Tech in their OMSCS program.
+In January I begin at Georgia Tech in their OMSCS program.

 When I am not developing software, I enjoy rock climbing, reading, and playing Age of Empires 2.